guigrpa/docx-templates/docs/templates/README.md

 });
 ```

-If you prefer, you can pass in a base64 string with the contents:
+If you prefer, you can pass in a base64 string with the contents (if you're using docx-templates in the browser, this is the only supported way):

 ```js
 createReport({